Elon Musk says his deal to buy Twitter is on hold - KESQ

 Earlier this week Twitter confirmed that it is pausing most hiring and backfills, except for “business critical” roles, and pulling back on other non-labor costs.
 It also confirmed that two top executives, general manager of consumer Kayvon Beykpour, and revenue product lead Bruce Falck, were leaving the company.

-On Thursday, the Wall Street Journal reported that the Securities and Exchange Commission and the Federal Trade Commission were both looking Musk’s purchases of Twitter earlier this year and whether he properly disclosed them.
+On Thursday, the Wall Street Journal reported that the SEC and the Federal Trade Commission were both looking Musk’s purchases of Twitter earlier this year and whether he properly disclosed them.

 -— CNN Business’ Clare Duffy and Allison Morrow contributed to this article.